1jour1vin

 "One of the best wines of the vintage—Vinous"

 "The 2018 Brunello di Montalcino Madonna delle Grazie Il Marroneto reveals both elegance and power.
-The fruit is crisp and vibrant, while the wine exhibits medium-bodied concentration and a more refined style.
-This vintage of Il Marroneto has two personalities.
-On one hand, we have a wine brimming with beautiful primary fruit but which is a bit more immediate; on the other, we have a wine that promises good aging potential thanks to its freshness and silky tannins that melt on the palate.
+The fruit is crisp and lively, while the wine exhibits medium-bodied concentration and a more elaborate style.
+This vintage of Il Marroneto has two distinct personalities.
+On the one hand, it is a wine brimming with beautiful primary fruit flavors but with a slightly more immediate character; on the other, it is a wine that promises excellent aging potential thanks to its freshness and silky tannins that melt on the palate.
 It is young yet mature.
-It is racy yet complex.
+It is refined yet complex.
 The grapes come from the vineyard located below the Madonna delle Grazie chapel, and the wine is aged in special oak barrels for 41 months.”
 (Wine Advocate 2023)

-Buy Il Marroneto wines at the best price in a private sale!
+Buy your Il Marroneto wines at the best price in a private sale!

 Rated site